The tree packing conjecture for trees of almost linear maximum degree: Acknowledgments

 \section{Acknowledgments}

 This work was commenced during the Southwestern German Workshop on Graph Theory in August 2018.
-We thank the organisers, Maria Axenovich, Yury Person, and Dieter Rautenbach, and we thank (PA, JB, JH, DP) Pavel Hladk\'y for babysitting our children during that time.
+We thank the organisers, Maria Axenovich, Yury Person, and Dieter Rautenbach, we thank Felix Joos for his explanations concerning~\cite{GloJooKimKueOst} at this workshop, and we (PA, JB, JH, DP) thank Pavel Hladk\'y for babysitting our children during that time.

-\section{Deducing Theorem~\ref{thm:DesignsIntermediate} from~\cite{KeeColouredDirected}}
+\section{Deducing Theorem~\ref{thm:DesignsIntermediate} \texorpdfstring{from~\cite{KeeColouredDirected}}{}}

 In this appendix we deduce Theorem~\ref{thm:DesignsIntermediate} from Theorem~19 of~\cite{KeeColouredDirected}.
 This deduction is on the one hand fairly pedestrian, on the other hand it requires understanding some of the fairly complicated theory from~\cite{KeeColouredDirected}.
 Our paper and~\cite{KeeColouredDirected} use similar terms (such as ``divisibility''), but our definitions are tailored to a more specialised setting.
 In this appendix, when referring to terminology or theorem, definition, and page numbers from~\cite{KeeColouredDirected}, we use blue text.
 For the convenience of those readers who are using the arXiv version of~\cite{KeeColouredDirected} instead, we also occasionally add (in brackets and in \textsl{slanted text}) the corresponding theorem, definition, and page numbers from this arXiv version~\cite{KeeColouredDirected-arXiv}.
 We remark that \cite{KeeColouredDirected} contains numerous sample applications of Theorem~19 that are similar to our application here.
 Two further applications of Theorem~19 are used in~\cite{KS:Oberwolfach,KS:Ringel} to deduce the main results there.